General Message Passing

 Prerequisites

-• For GMP to work, both chain A and chain B must be EVM or Cosmos with a deployed Axelar Gateway contract.
+• For GMP to work, chains A and B must be EVM or Cosmos with a deployed Axelar Gateway contract.
 We’re adding new chains and chain technology stacks all of the time.
 This document primarily focuses on EVM chains and Solidity code, but you can learn about interacting with Cosmos GMP.

 • The application’s executable contract must be deployed on the destination contract.